Building Controls Information

 Planning permission

+If you are making changes to the external appearance of your house, then you may also need to obtain planning permission.
 In the UK you will need planning permission (sometimes called planning consent) if you want to build on land, or if you want to change the use of land or buildings.
 The requirement for planning permission was introduced in 1947 under the Town and Country Planning act.
 Interestingly, all buildings and land uses that existed prior to 1947 were granted planning permission, and it was only after that date that planning permission was required.
-The current version of the act is Town and Country Planning Act 1990, click here if you would like to read the act in full - although be warned, it is a very lengthy and complicated document!
+The current version of the act is the Town and Country Planning Act 1990 if you decide to take a look you will need to put some time aside as it is a very lengthy and complicated document!
 The Local Planning Authority (LPA) is responsible for granting planning permission.
 The LPA is normally your local Borough or District Council who will normally have a website with all of the relevant information and forms.
 Read more »